-Required Newspaper: Students are also required to read a major newspaper, such as the Los Angeles Times or the New York Times, on a daily basis and to be prepared to discuss any items related to business, law or both.
+Required Newspaper: Students are also required to read a major newspaper, such as the Los Angeles Times or the New York Times, daily and to be prepared to discuss any items related to business, law or both.
 Student subscriptions are available at a discounted rate.